 Management should develop systems that can capture significant information.
 The content and format of reports depend on a bank's liquidity management practices, risks, and other characteristics.
 However, certain information can be effectively presented through standard reports such as "Funds Flow Analysis," and "Contingency Funding Plan Summary".
 These reports should be tailored to the bank's needs.
 Other routine reports may include a list of large funds providers, a cash flow or funding gap report, a funding maturity schedule, and a limit monitoring and exception report.
 Day-to-day management may require more detailed information, depending on the complexity of the bank and the risks it undertakes.
-Management or the board.
+Management should regularly consider how best to summarize complex or detailed issues for senior management or the board.
 Besides other types of information important for managing day-to-day activities and for understanding the bank's inherent liquidity risk profile should include: